 Programming the Inverter/Charger

 Programming our Magnum inverter/charger was even more difficult to sort out than our solar charge controller.
 And not even sure it is setup in the best possible configuration.
 There is a software upgrade available for our Inverter to better support lithium batteries, but of course we do not have the upgrade.
-And this is probably the reason why there is not much useful information in the manuals for lithium batteries.
-The only good news is that we hardly ever use the Inverter/Charger as the goal is to “off-grid” and away from places that have power.
+The only good news is that we hardly ever use the Inverter/Charger as the goal is to mainly be “off-grid” and away from places that have power.

-After talking to Kilovault, they advised that the settings in their manual is assuming the inverter/charger is wall mounted and constantly charging, which is the situation we have in Molly.
+After talking to Kilovault, they advised that the settings in their manual is assuming the inverter/charger is wall mounted and constantly charging, which is not the situation we have in Molly.
 And we also have a solar charge controller.
-So, it is best to use common sense based on the needs at the time, what the demand will be on the batteries in the coming days and what the current state is of the batteries.
-In the rare event we connect to shore-power, we will become human controllers and managed the batteries manually.
+So, the advice was to use common sense based on the needs at the time, what the demand will be on the batteries in the coming days and what the current state is of the batteries.
+In the rare event we connect to shore-power, we will become human controllers and will manage the batteries manually.

 There are two modes at our disposal that can be used, CC/CV and Custom.
 CC/CV is Constant Current/Constant Voltage and is good for bulk recharging.
-While Custom can be configured to automatically keep the batteries topped up.
+In bulk charge mode, we typically limit the DC current to 40 Amps to prevent the charger heating up too much.
+While Custom mode is configured to automatically keep the batteries topped up.
 Both modes can be initiated through the control panel.
 Here are the settings we have for the Custom mode.

 - Low Battery Cutoff Setting = 12.3 volts (02B)

 - AC Input Amps = 15 A (03A)

 - Set Absorb Volts = 14.1 Volts